 7. Instagram has grown to 200,000 advertisers within 5 months of opening advertising on its platform to marketers (Source: AdWeek)

-$57,000 on Instagram to gain followers and generate leads.
+There are 400 million active users on the visual social network, presenting a huge business opportunity for businesses.
+I, myself have spent $57,000 on Instagram to gain followers and generate leads.
 If you’re a fashion brand (large or small business), you cannot afford to not market on the network.

 UWheels generated over a million dollars in revenue by getting popular Instagram models and celebrities to post about their product.

 If you’re already advertising on Facebook, then simultaneously advertising on Instagram can help in lowering your costs, like MVMT Watches – who managed to get 20% lower costs per conversion.

 If you want to tap into the immense business potential of this social media platform, then my article on generating sales with Instagram is a good place to start.

 8. 93% of shoppers’ buying decisions are influenced by social media (Source: Ironpaper)

 Social Media is usually seen as a platform for expressing aspirational intent.